Cytologic Evaluation in Breast Cancer Risk Assessment

 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.

-There is insufficient evidence to evaluate the impact on net health outcome, therefore these procedures remain investigational.
+There remains insufficient evidence to evaluate the impact of this technology on net health outcomes.

 ORIGINAL EFFECTIVE DATE: 11/12/2005

 Policies included in the Medical Policy Manual are not intended to certify coverage availability.
 They are medical determinations about a particular technology, service, drug, etc. While a policy or technology may be medically necessary, it could be excluded in a member's benefit plan.
 Please check with the appropriate claims department to determine if the service in question is a covered service under a particular benefit plan.
 Use of the Medical Policy Manual is not intended to replace independent medical judgment for treatment of individuals.
 The content on this Web site is not intended to be a substitute for professional medical advice in any way.
 Always seek the advice of your physician or other qualified health care provider if you have questions regarding a medical condition or treatment.

 This document has been classified as public information.